Understanding protein function with a multimodal retrieval-augmented foundation model: PoET-2

 \begin{itemize} \item An \textbf{autoregressive decoder}, trained with a causal language modeling (CLM) objective, excels at generative tasks.
 By modeling the full joint probability distribution $P(\text{sequence}|\text{prompt})$, it allows for efficient, autoregressive generation of novel proteins and exact probabilistic scoring of sequence variants, including indels. \item A \textbf{bidirectional decoder}, trained with a masked language modeling (MLM) objective, specializes in representation learning.
 It produces powerful, context-aware embeddings where each residue's representation is informed by the entire sequence context (both preceding and succeeding residues).
 These rich representations capture deep structural and functional insights, crucial for tasks like structure and function prediction where understanding global dependencies is key. \end{itemize}

 Both decoders are also equivariant to the order of proteins in the prompt, meaning that PoET-2 as a whole is also equivariant.
-The complete loss function is thus composed of three components:
+The complete loss function is thus composed of three components: $\mathcal{L}=\mathcal{L}_{\text{MLM encoder}} + \mathcal{L}_{\text{CLM decoder}} + \mathcal{L}_{\text{MLM decoder}}$.

 The MLM encoder loss is the standard MLM loss applied to each protein in the prompt independently.
-The set of proteins in the prompt is treated as a sequence-of-sequences, where the order of the proteins is arbitrary.
-We use the notation $x^{(i)}_j$ to denote the $j$th residue of $i$th protein in the prompt.
-Using this notation, the MLM encoder loss is:
+The set of proteins is viewed as a sequence-of-sequences, where the order of proteins is arbitrary.
+Using the notation $x^{(i)}_j$ to denote the $j$th residue of $i$th protein in the prompt, the encoder loss is:

 where $m_x$ is the set of masked positions in the sequence-of-sequences $x$.